The 7 Habits of Highly Effective People: Begin with the end in mind

 What does the phrase “Begin with the end in mind” mean?

-It’s Habit number 2 of the 7 and means to begin each day, task, or project with a clarity of vision regarding your desired direction and destination.
+The phraseBegin with the End in Mind means to begin each day, task, or project with a clarity of vision regarding your desired direction and destination.

 Once you know where you want to end up, you can consider the actions you need to take or the goals you need to achieve to reach your chosen destination.